nazcor/nazcor/README.md

 <h2>👧🏽 About Me</h2>

 I am a recent graduate from the University of California, Los Angeles with a Bachelor's Degree in Computer Science and Linguistics.
 I love to learn and am constantly working to improve my skills.
+Let's connect!

 <h2>👩🏽‍💻 I'm familiar with...</h2>